 Sanabul Essentials Curved Punching Mitts

-- The Perfect Fit: Don’t spend months breaking in your pads.
-Sananbul’s punching mitts are hand moulded to fit the natural curvature of your hands
+- The Perfect Fit: Don’t spend months breaking in your boxing pads.
+Sananbul essential punch mitts are hand moulded to fit the natural curvature of your hands

-- Feel the Impact, Not the Pain: Our mitts are infused with Santec Ultra Light Foam so you can absorb the hardest punches without holding extra weight
+- Feel the Impact, Not the Pain: Our focus pads are infused with Santec Ultra Light Foam so you can absorb the hardest punches without holding extra weight while boxing

 As of writing this review, these Sanabul punching mitts are the bestselling boxing mitts on Amazon.
 These have over 6000 customer reviews with an average rating of 4.8 out of 5.